Erendrood/PlaymakerActions/README.md

 Take the axis you provide, and treat the directions as buttons ("Negative Button" and "Positive Button", and also the alternatives as listed in Input Manager).
 To do this right now, you would get the axis, store it into a variable, and then feed it into a float compare.
 This makes it in one go.
 The store version can also store if the button was pressed (it's a bit sleeker, but won't make much of a difference on performance).

 ## Get Button Down And Axis
 You look for a simple way for Button+Direction input?
-When a Button is pressed, sends an event based on current axis direction, i.e. up+button, left+button for fighting games, combos etc. If you only want to use one direction (say, only up+button), simple leave the other one (down+button) blank.
+When a Button is pressed, sends an event based on current axis direction, i.e. up+button, left+button for fighting games, combos etc. If you only want to use one direction (say, only up+button), simply leave the other one (down+button) blank.

 ## Get Flip Orientation
 Typically, in side-scrollers, sprites are flipped by setting their scale to -1.
 This action is tailor-made to simply check that value to find out in which direction the sprite is facing.